 Les Quebecois led 7-5 at the end of the first period but couldn’t hold on in the second.
 Toronto now trails Montreal by four points.

-TIED UP Blanchard and Sutherland both should get a good kick in the ass.” a disgusted John Ferguson complained.
+Blanchard and Sutherland both should get a good kick in the ass.” a disgusted John Ferguson complained.
 “They took stupid penalties and you can’t score with a man short.
 And the referees were awful.” and the Tomahawks capitalized on those “stupid penalties.”

 With the Tomahawks trailing by one with just over six minutes remaining, Les Quebecois Wayne Sutherland took a holding penalty and the Tommies tied it 40 seconds later.